OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 <summary>Examples</summary>

 - I received an alert via PagerDuty and created a new incident in The Hive.
-- I triaged Bugcrowd submissions and worked with the Fire and Motion team to remedy it.
+- I triaged Bugcrowd submissions and worked with the Fire and Motion team to remedy them.
-- I triaged customer issues and provided guidance to the Customer Support team.
+- I triaged customer issues and guided the Customer Support team.

 </details>